Please see our Entry Requirements page for general entry requirement guidance.

 What will I study?

 This qualification is suitable if you are working or will be working under supervision.
 It will either qualify you to work with adults or will complement a wider programme of training, such as an apprenticeship.
 At Level 2 you should be able to use your knowledge, skills and ideas to complete clear tasks and tackle straightforward problems.
 This includes taking responsibility for completing tasks under guidance, whilst showing you can also think independently.
-This qualification is suitable if you are aged 16 or above who wish to progress into further education or the workplace.
+This qualification is suitable if you are aged 16 or above and wish to progress into further education or the workplace.

-The programme is designed to provide you with an understanding of the basic aspects of Health and Social Care and the factors affecting an individual's health and well-being as well as preparing you to either progress into employment or an apprenticeship or to follow higher studies in Health and Social Care.
+The programme is designed to provide you with an understanding of the basic aspects of Health and Social Care and the factors affecting an individual's health and well-being, as well as preparing you to either progress into employment or an apprenticeship, or to follow higher studies in Health and Social Care.

 You will study a range of key areas of knowledge applicable to working in the sector.
 These include:

 - Introduction to communication in health, social care or children’s and young people’s settings

 - Introduction to personal development in health, social care or children’s and young people’s settings

 - Introduction to equality and inclusion in health, social care or children’s and young people’s settings

 - Introduction to duty of care in health, social care or children’s and young people’s settings